 Curriculum Impact Grant, Office of the Provost, Conceived of and developed course modules to reflect professional development needs of sustainability professionals; co-wrote, revised, and solicited department and college feedback for successful grant.
 AY 2018-2019, Environmental Science & Policy Department, George Mason University

-INTS 375 Special Topics: Health, Medicine & Society - Design Thinking
+INTS 375 Special Topics: Health, Medicine & Society - Systems Thinking

-PhD, (Candidate), Environment, Science and Policy, George Mason University, Fairfax, VA.
+PhD, (2020) Environment, Science and Policy, George Mason University, Fairfax, VA.

 MPH, (1999), International Health/Health Services Administration & Planning, School of Public Health, University of Hawaii, Honolulu, HI.